danielbh/popular-db-comparisons/dynamodb/README.md

 * Item size limited to 400 KB which includes: item size in table, size of LSI corresponding to that item.
 * Partition max size: 10 GB
 * Partition max 3000 RCU and max 1000 WCU
-* Strongly consistent reads more expensive, and will predictable prefer CP over AP (CAP Theorem) which can impact if app is multi-region.
+* Strongly consistent reads more expensive, and will predictably prefer CP over AP (CAP Theorem) which can impact if app is multi-region.
 * Transactions with following restrictions [see dynamodb limits page](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html)
 * Don't pretend this is relational database, you will get burned
 * DynamoDB tables with DynamoDB Streams enabled has limits.
 40k wcu or 10k rc depending on region